 At Fatima Mansions in Dublin's south inner city many residents live in fear.

-'Today Tonight' reports on a state of deterioration at the Fatima Manions flat complex.
+'Today Tonight' reports on a state of deterioration at the Fatima Mansions flat complex.

 Built back in the 1940s these flats were once a real showpiece of Dublin Corporation.

 For many of the first residents, Fatima Mansions seemed like a good place to settle down and bring up a family.
 However, this was not to be the case.

 One elderly resident, Mrs Fitzpatrick tells of her terrifying experience after being mugged and burgled her own home.

 He dragged me from the balcony and then threw me in the hall.

 Another elderly resident who lives alone, Mrs Maloney describes how her flat was ransacked.

 Sometime me nerves just give on me.
 The locks in these places are not very good.